-Grades 9, 10, 11, 12 1/2 - 1 elective credit This course is for students with an IEP who require individualized and/or specialized instruction in reading and written language beyond the interventions offered in Reading and English Seminar courses.
+Grades 9, 10, 11, 12 This course is for students with an IEP who require individualized and/or specialized instruction in reading and written language beyond the interventions offered in Reading and English Seminar courses.
 Recommendation for this additional need would be determined through the IEP team on an individual basis.
 This course would be taken in addition to the grade level English course.